Winter feeding of honey bees

 Even with plenty of honey in the hive, bees sometimes starve because they can’t get to it.
 I’ve seen clusters starve with full frames of honey on both sides of them.
 I have also seen them survive on nothing more than sugar cakes for many months—and flourish the following spring.

 Many colonies make it through a long, hard winter only to die in the early spring.
 If a hive makes it past the coldest part of the winter, it is easy to relax and not worry about the early spring—after all they made it through the worse part.
 But the fact is, they often use up their stores during the coldest months and starve after the weather starts to warm but before the nectar starts to flow.
 It is important to be vigilant about feeding during that “in-between” season.
+Here are some tips for winter feeding of honey bees.

 What not to feed: